 Within 2 hours of your journey by boat from Koh Lanta, you will get to two fantastic diving spots named Hin Muang and Hin Daeng.
 Among them, Hing Daeng is one of the best diving spots in all of Thailand.
 The corals in the middle of the sea work as feeding stations.
 That’s why you will see fish like tuna, sharks, and even whale sharks, as well as rays if you are lucky.

 Take a Bike and Explore the Island

-Taking a bike and exploring the island is one of the best things to do in Koh Lanta!
-Koh Lanta is 27 Kilometers from north to south.
-If you drive for 2 hours without any break, you can reach another side of the island.
+Taking a bike and exploring the island is one of the best things to do on Koh Lanta!
+Koh Lanta is 27 kilometers from north to south.
+If you drive for 2 hours without any breaks, you can reach another side of the island.
 Most of the beautiful beaches are on the western side of the island.
 So, you can skip the eastern side, take a bike, and explore.
 There is only one main road going along the coast.
-Whenever, you see a symbol of a beach, stop and visit that beach.
-You need to take a right turn for most of the time and take a bumpy road for reaching a beach.
+Whenever you see a symbol of a beach, stop and visit that beach.
+You need to take a right turn most of the time and take a bumpy road to reach a beach.